fabern/LWFBrook90.jl/README.md

 ## Limitations of LWFBrook90.jl
-- Preprocessing steps to define a conevnient format of onput data sets are not yet designed.
+- Preprocessing steps to define a convenient format of input data sets are not yet designed.
 Currently, LWFBrook90.jl makes use of the preprocessing steps provded in the the R package LWFBrook90R.
 - LWFBrook90R is based on LWF-BROOK90.
 LWF-BROOK90 was itself based an older version of BROOK90 (v3.1F).
-Developments in BROOK90 up to v4.8 (such as intercell averages of hydraulic conductivity) are therefore only partially included, but not activated by default in LWFBrook90.jl.
+Developments in BROOK90 up to v4.8 (such as intercell averages of hydraulic conductivity `KKMEAN`) are therefore only partially included, but not activated by default in LWFBrook90.jl.
 - Currently a part of LWFBrook90R Reset==1, is not implemented in LWFBrook90.jl.
 (A test implementation of this is available in the branch `005-simplify-time-step-control`.)

 ### Improve agreement with LWFBrook90R